vinceskahan/v5wiki/view-logs.md

 This is a guide to viewing WeeWX log messages.

-In its default configuration, WeeWX sends log messages to the system logging facility, called `syslog`.
+In its default configuration, WeeWX sends log messages to the system logging facility.
 This means that the system is responsible for things like ensuring that running multiple instances of `weewxd` do not corrupt the log, and that the system is responsible for rotating log files so that they do not fill up the disks.

 There are many different system loggers available.
 For example, linux systems have `syslog`, `rsyslog`, `syslog-ng`, and/or `systemd-journald`, BSD systems typically have `syslog` or `newsyslog`.
 Most of these save the log messages to file, and the system takes care of rotating the log files so that they do not fill up the local storage.
 Some can be configured to send the logs to a remote logging server, which can make managing multiple machines much easier, and provides security benefits as well.